DECEMBER 5 - BIRTHS

 Clyde Vernon Cessna

-Born 5 Dec 1879; died 20 Nov 1954.
+Born 5 Dec 1879; died 20 Nov 1954 at age 74.

 Arnold Sommerfeld

-Born 5 Dec 1868; died 26 April 1951.
+Born 5 Dec 1868; died 26 Apr 1951 at age 82. quotes

-Arnold (Johannes Wilhelm) Sommerfeld was a German physicist whose atomic model permitted the explanation of fine-structure spectral lines.
+Arnold Johannes Wilhelm Sommerfeld was a German physicist whose atomic model permitted the explanation of fine-structure spectral lines.
 His first work was on the theory of the gyroscope (with Klein), and then on wave spreading in wireless telegraphy.
 More significant was his major contribution to the development of quantum theory, generally, and in its application to spectral lines and the Bohr atomic model.
 He evolved also a theory of the electron in the metallic state valuable to the study of thermo-electricity.

 Lewis Ralph Jones

-Born 5 Dec 1864; died 31 Mar 1945.
+Born 5 Dec 1864; died 31 Mar 1945 at age 80.

-Paul Painlevé
+Thumbnail - Paul Painlevé

-Born 5 Dec 1863; died 29 Oct 1933.
+Born 5 Dec 1863; died 29 Oct 1933 at age 69. quotes

 Clinton Hart Merriam

-Born 5 Dec 1855; died 19 Mar 1942
+Born 5 Dec 1855; died 19 Mar 1942 at age 86. quotes

 Elizabeth Cabot Agassiz

-Born 5 Dec 1822; died 27 Jun 1907.
+Born 5 Dec 1822; died 27 Jun 1907 at age 84.

-(née Cary) U.S. naturalist and educator who was the first president of Radcliffe College, Cambridge, Mass.
+American naturalist and educator (née Cary) who was the first president of Radcliffe College, Cambridge, Mass.
 She married the Swiss naturalist, Louis Agassiz, in 1850.
 They traveled together on scientific expeditions, and founded the Anderson school of Natural History, a Marine laboratory, located on Penikese Island in Buzzard's Bay, Mass.
-When her husband died in1873, Elizabeth became interested in the idea of college for women to be taught by the "Harvard Annex" in Cambridge.
+When her husband died in1873, Elizabeth became interested in the idea of college for women to be taught by the “Harvard Annex” in Cambridge.
 In 1894 the Annex became Radcliffe College.
 She served as president until 1899, then honorary president until 1903.
 Her books include A First Lesson in Natural History (1859), A Journey in Brazil (1867)

-DECEMBER 5 - DEATHS
+DECEMBER 5 – DEATHS – Scientists died on December 5th

 Stanley Keith Runcorn

-Died 5 Dec 1995 (born 19 Nov 1922)
+Died 5 Dec 1995 at age 73 (born 19 Nov 1922).

 British geophysicist Southport, Lancashire, who was the first to discover evidence of the periodic polar reversals of the Earth's magnetic field.
 In the 1950s he was a pioneer in the fledgling discipline of paleomagnetism, or remanent magnetism, the study of the residual magnetism.
 He also made substantial contributions to various fields, including convection in the Earth and Moon, the shape and magnetic fields of the Moon and planets, magnetohydrodynamics of the Earth’s core, earth currents, changes in the length of the day and polar wandering, continental drift and plate tectonics.
 He was murdered, aged 73, when he disturbed a thief in his motel room in San Diego, while on a US lecture tour.